WPP-Public/Potato-ACE/src/asce/components/disclosure/README.md

 ### Initially Expanded Disclosure

-By adding the `aria-expanded='true'` attribute to the trigger element the disclosure will be expanded initially.
+By adding the `aria-expanded='true'` attribute to the trigger element the disclosure will be expanded initially:

 ```html
 <button asce-disclosure-trigger-for="disclosure5" aria-expanded="true">